PINTO0309/onnx2tf/docs/fb_refactor8_pull_request_description.md

 context.
 It returns all three independent mappings in source order outside the full store and leaves both neighboring decision boundaries untouched.

+The sixteenth owns the prune-aware summary around terminal-affine recovery at both late call sites.
+It snapshots tensor count, invokes the existing raw eleven-pass owner, and reuses the strict summary schema.
+The raw lowerer wrapper remains available as a compatibility boundary.

 These extractions preserve callback order, model/layout/diagnostics identity, and result schemas while removing forty-three unconsumed locals and two lowerer scope locals.
-They also replace thirteen consumed mutation-evidence or aggregate-result locals and two tensor-count snapshots with three explicit boolean decisions.
+They also replace fifteen consumed mutation-evidence or aggregate-result locals and four tensor-count snapshots with three explicit boolean decisions and two reusable summary calls.
 Focused runtime tests verify shared scope identity, exact argument policy, ordered results, every positive-evidence path, and prune-only cleanup.